skip to main content

 The Powerful Tax Savings of "Qualified Small Business Stock"

 IRC Section 1202 provides one of the most powerful tax benefits in the U.S. Internal Revenue Code (IRC) to entrepreneurs and investors.
-However, it is also one of the least recognized IRC Sections, even amongst those who stand to most benefit from its use.
-Section 1202 provides an exclusion from taxation to a qualified investor of up to $10 million of capital gain or 10 times the stockholder’s adjusted cost basis, whichever is greater, upon the sale of Qualified Small Business Stock (QSBS).
-Why has such a generous provision in the tax code gone comparatively unnoticed?
-A look back at recent legislative history and tax rates provides some insight.
+Section 1202 provides an exclusion from taxation to a qualified investor of up to $10-15 million of capital gain or 10 times the stockholder’s adjusted cost basis, whichever is greater, upon the sale of Qualified Small Business Stock (QSBS).
+Why is the range of potentially excluded capital gain between $10-15 million?
+A look back at past and more recent legislative history provides some insight.

-To give a concrete example of the potential value of Section 1202, consider Susan who received 1,000 shares of QSBS stock as compensation worth $3 million in 2014.
-In 2020, she sells all her shares for $33 million.
+First, consider a concrete example of the potential value of Section 1202.
+Susan received 1,000 shares of QSBS stock as compensation worth $3 million in 2017.
+In 2024, she sells all her shares for $33 million, realizing a $30 million gain.

-Under normal taxation rules, Susan would owe federal (and any state) taxes on the $30 million capital gain, paying $7.14 million in federal taxes assuming a top capital gains rate of 20%, plus the additional Net Investment Income (NII) tax of 3.8%.
+Under normal taxation rules, Susan would owe federal (and any state) taxes on the $30 million capital gain, paying $7.14 million in federal taxes assuming a top capital gains rate of 20%, plus the additional Net Investment Income (NII) tax of 3.8% (state taxes may also apply, depending on jurisdiction).

-Because the stock qualified as QSBS, however, Susan’s capital gain can be excluded up to the greater of $10 million or ten times her cost basis of $3 million, which is $30 million in this example.
+Because the stock qualified as QSBS – it was issued in 2017 and held for more than 5 years - Susan’s capital gain can be excluded up to the greater of $10 million or 10 times her cost basis of $3 million, which is $30 million in this case.
 As a result, Susan’s entire capital gain from the QSBS sale is excluded from taxation.
 See below for a summary table:

 Taxation “Normal” Tax Treatment QSBS Tax Treatment